A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Scalable LoRaWAN Use Cases

-An experimental study was conducted in \cite{Khan2021} to evaluate the efficiency of different wireless communication techniques to perform indoor localization.
-This study covers Bluetooth Low Energy (BLE), Wi-Fi, and LoRa considered the most suitable communication technique for indoor locations due to low energy consumption.
+An experimental study was conducted in \cite{Khan2021} to evaluate the efficiency of wireless communication techniques to perform indoor localization.
+This study covers Bluetooth low energy (BLE), Wi-Fi, and LoRa, considered the most suitable communication techniques for indoor locations due to their low energy consumption.
 However, an efficient localization system should be robust and cost-effective and provide a real-time and accurate localization decision.
-Based on the outcome of this study which used the RSSI to calculate the coordinates of nodes, Wi-Fi is the best technique to provide an accurate localization, while BLE is the worst one.
-Between them, we find LoRa communication systems that localize devices with an average error of 0.62 m.
-The RSSI-based localization system faces many problems in providing accurate localization in the outdoor environment, such as signal fading related to the land-cover types or labor-intensive.
-To face this, authors in \cite{Lin2020} used satellite images with high resolution to manage path loss by identifying different land-cover types using collected images of the target area.
-By profiling the environmental parameters, SateLoc allows the cooperation of multiple GWs to provide a highly accurate outdoor localization with an error of 47.1 m.
-All the localization schemes discussed in this section are summarized and classified in Table \ref{tab:localizations}.
+Based on the outcome of this study which used the RSSI to calculate the node coordinates, Wi-Fi is the best technique to provide an accurate localization, whereas BLE is the worst.
+Between them, LoRa communication systems localize devices with an average error of 0.62~m.
+The RSSI-based localization system faces many problems, such as signal fading related to the land-cover types or labor-intensive problems, in providing accurate localization in the outdoor environment.
+To address this, the authors of \cite{Lin2020} used high-resolution satellite images to manage the path loss by identifying different land-cover types using the collected images of the target area.
+By profiling the environmental parameters, SateLoc allows the cooperation of multiple GWs to provide a highly accurate outdoor localization with an error of 47.1~m.
+All the localization schemes in this section are summarized and classified in Table \ref{tab:localizations}.